-Forming a strong consortium is important for a Perspectief programme.
-A consortium should include at least three knowledge institutions as applicants, including at least two universities.
+Activities (and funding requested) within the programme should be distributed evenly between the participating knowledge institutions.
+The programme should not be conducted mainly at a single knowledge institution.
+A consortium should include at least three knowledge institutions as applicants or co-applicants, including at least two universities.
 Knowledge institutions may not be counted twice within these conditions.
 An institution (e.g. a university medical centre) is either a submitting public knowledge institution or a (potential) user.
 Different faculties of the same university are not regarded as different knowledge institutions.